davidmn/polymer-phase-transition/README.md

 To Do
 -----
- - start changing alpha_blah with temp
+ - start changing alpha_blah with temp (I think I've done this)